ekmagiccat/ParkApi.Solution/README.md

 - MySql
 - Git
 - Swagger
+- Postman

 ## **Description**

-A console app that allows users to search for National and State parks using API calls.
+A Parks Lookup API that allows users to search for National and State parks by utilizing an API tool like Swagger or Postman.

 ## **Setup/Installation Requirements**